Ircama/freetz-ng/docs/make/iconv.md

 - **libiconv (libiconv.so)**: Includes the shared library libiconv.so.2.7.0
 - **External libiconv**: Allows externalizing the libiconv library instead of compiling it into the firmware

+## Version Selection
+The package automatically selects the appropriate libiconv version based on the uClibc toolchain:

+- **uClibc 0.9.28**: Forces libiconv 1.13.1 (ABANDON) due to compatibility issues with modern libiconv
+- **uClibc 0.9.29+**: Uses libiconv 1.18 (CURRENT) by default

+Manual version selection is still available in menuconfig, but the CURRENT version is automatically disabled for uClibc 0.9.28 toolchains.

 ## Dependencies
 - zlib (when used by other libraries)